inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 </details>

 <details>
-<summary>CREATE THE TAXI_INGEST CONTAINER </summary>
+<summary>CREATE AND RUN THE TAXI_INGEST CONTAINER </summary>

+- create the pgAdmin and postgres containers on a shared network <br>
-- create the container on the same network as the pgAdmin and postgres containers<br>
+- create the taxi_ingest container on the same network as the pgAdmin and postgres containers<br>
-- the network parameter is passed to docker and the rest of the parameters are passed to the script.<br>
+- note: in the command below the network parameter is passed to docker and the rest of the parameters are passed to the taxi_ingest script.<br>
 - ingest-data.py will be executed in the taxi_ingest:v001 container and the data files will be downloaded there.<br>
 - in real life you wouldn't be doing this on your local network.
 Your host will normally be a url to some DB that runs in the cloud.
 <br>